eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 ## Interaction Patterns for Distributed Digital Twins

-The Catena-X standard CX-0002 (Digital Twins in Catena-X) defines a subset of the
+The Catena-X standard CX-0002 (Digital Twins in Catena-X) defines a subset of the AAS-standard that is relevant for Catena-X. However, it is concerned only with the network-facing APIs

 ### 1. Fetching a supplier's Twin